LindsayFarias/1ROPS-Booster-Club/Frontend/README.md

 ### Homepage
     * Features upcoming events, current booster club chair members, and booster club yearly/monthly toDos
     * Upcoming events should link to details page for event
+    * Allows the creation of a new event
 ### Events Page
     * Shows the details of events: title, date of event and purpose
     * Has a text box to increase the income earned for event